CS 222: AI Agents and Simulations

 Component Points Criteria

-• 2 points: Personas are present but lack some depth or detail, or fewer than five personas were submitted.
+• 2 points: The analysis is present but lacks some depth or detail, or fewer simulation runs were analyzed than required.

-• 1 point: Some personas are incomplete, too brief, or missing key details.
+• 1 point: The analysis is incomplete, too brief, or missing key details about the simulation outcomes.

-• 0 points: Persona descriptions are missing or extremely incomplete.
+• 0 points: The analysis is missing or extremely incomplete.

 Persona Refinement and Iteration 3

-• 2 points: A prediction is provided, but the analysis of the result is less detailed or incomplete.
+• 2 points: A prediction is provided and justified by past observations, but the analysis of the result is less detailed or incomplete.

-• 1 point: Prediction is made, but little to no reflection on the outcome.
+• 1 point: A prediction was made haphazardly, and there is little to no reflection on the causal mechanisms that led to the outcome.

 • 0 points: No prediction or reflection is provided.

-• 3 points: Detailed reflection on agent behaviors and interactions, including analysis of similarities, differences, and any surprising behaviors.
+• 3 points: Detailed reflection on agent behaviors and interactions, including clear reporting of all experimentation done, rationale for each change tested, and analysis of the capabilities and limitations of agents.

-• 1 point: Minimal reflection, missing key insights or observations.
+• 1 point: Minimal reflection is provided, missing key insights or observations.

 • 0 points: No reflection or analysis of simulation dynamics.